seavoi/javascript-10/README.md

 ## Greetings

 ## Next Steps:
-Start working on authentication
+Start working on authentication!

 ## Notes:
-Started working on context — feeling lost
+Started working on context
-Not sure if the Create Course file is working

 ## Other notes:
 Set up UserSignOut when you get to authenticaiton <Route path="/signout" component={UserSignOut} />